JPLMLIA/vercye_ops/docs/docs/Vercye/running.md

 When the simulation completes, results will be available in your base directory.
 See the [Outputs Documentation](outputs.md) for details on interpreting the results.

-To run the pipeline over the same region(s), either use Snakemake's `-F` flag or delete the log files at `vercye_ops/snakemake/logs_*`.
-Runtimes are in `vercye_ops/snakemake/benchmarks`.

 ## Troubleshooting and re-running

 If your pipeline fails, you have a few options to re-run:
 - If you want to force the re-execution of all rules, even if they have already completed successfully, you can add the `-F` flag to the run command above.
 This will invalidate all outputs and require rerunning them.
+- You can delete output files and these files and all downstream affected rules will be rerun.
 - Recommend: If you have fixed the section of your code that caused the problems, you can simply rerun with the normal run command and only the rules that have failed and their downstream dependencies will be run.

-Check out the troubleshooting page.
+Check out the [troubeshooting page](troubleshooting.md) for common errors.